artem-zinnatullin/RxJava/docs/What's-different-in-2.0.md

 # Schedulers

-The 2.x API still supports the main default scheduler types: `computation`, `io`, `newThread` and `trampoline`, accessible through `io.reactivex.schedulers.Schedulers` utility class.
+The 2.x API still supports the main default scheduler types: `computation`, `io`, `newThread` and `trampoline`, accessible through `io.reactivex.rxjava3.schedulers.Schedulers` utility class.

 The `immediate` scheduler is not present in 2.x.
 It was frequently misused and didn't implement the `Scheduler` specification correctly anyway; it contained blocking sleep for delayed action and didn't support recursive scheduling at all.
 Use `Schedulers.trampoline()` instead.

 The `Schedulers.test()` has been removed as well to avoid the conceptional difference with the rest of the default schedulers.
 Those return a "global" scheduler instance whereas `test()` returned always a new instance of the `TestScheduler`.
 Test developers are now encouraged to simply `new TestScheduler()` in their code.

-The `io.reactivex.Scheduler` abstract base class now supports scheduling tasks directly without the need to create and then destroy a `Worker` (which is often forgotten):
+The `io.reactivex.rxjava3.Scheduler` abstract base class now supports scheduling tasks directly without the need to create and then destroy a `Worker` (which is often forgotten):

 ```java
 public abstract class Scheduler {